 If you’re visiting with kids, plan to spend a good chunk of time in this part of Meijer Gardens.
 The Children’s Garden is open year-round.

-That’s because this incredible space is a must for kids.
-You’ll find the children’s garden shortly after walking out the doors next to the conservatory that open up to the spacious grounds.
+This incredible space is a must for kids.
+You’ll find the children’s garden shortly after walking out the doors next to the conservatory that opens up to the spacious grounds.